 A good supplement will contain at least 50% bacosides - the active components in the plant - and these are usually dosed around 500mg.
 It’s not always easy to tell how much bacosides are in the raw plant material, and the dosage will vary depending on how old the plant is and how it was harvested.

 There are a lot of fantastic nootropics available for anxiety and depression, but some stand out above the rest.
-The ones we’ve mentioned today work fine on their own for eliminating depression and anxiety.
+The ones we’ve mentioned today work fine on their own for managing depression and anxiety more effectively.

 There are a lot more nootropics out there, but they often need to be stacked with one another to provide benefits as significant as any of the one listed here.
 Good luck managing your depression and anxiety!